richardwaynefedorajr/DesignPatternsCpp/README.md

 # Mediator.h/cpp
 # Implementation of the mediator design pattern, in which the interaction between "stooge" objects, representing the classic slapstick comics The Three Stooges, is encapsulated in a mediator class

+# FINISHED MEMORY MANAGMENT AND RECOMMENTING UPDATES UP TO HERE
 # Decorator.h/cpp
 # Implementation of the decorator design pattern, in which assault rifle accessories are added to a base class dynamically